 Data Center Tiers: What Are They and Why Do They Matter?

-The tier of the data center you utilize dictates the level of security and how much potential downtime you could experience over the course of a year.
+Data center tiers are established rankings for the performance of servers that house data and information.
+The tier of the data center you use dictates the level of security and how much potential downtime you could experience over the course of a year.

 Cyberattacks are an increasingly relevant threat for SMBs—nearly half of all attacks target small and midsize organizations, a figure that has been rising in recent years.